 Documentation is Key

-To earn the higher payment from CMS, providers first must document the patient’s condition (using Hierarchical Condition Category (HCC) coding) during a face-to-face visit – even if the condition has been previously documented in the EMR.
+To earn the higher payment from CMS, providers first must document the patient’s condition using Hierarchical Condition Category coding (HCC coding) during a face-to-face visit – even if the condition has been previously documented in the EMR.
 Secondly, they have to document each and everything done to treat and/or monitor the patients’ condition – per the CMS value-based care requirements for each individual condition.
 This could be as simple as checking a box that the diabetic patient has had their required eye exam (even if the provider had NOTHING to do with performing the eye exam but is just verifying that it has been done), or it could mean documenting their routine blood glucose tests and/or medication regimen.
 If a provider misses any single one of these key steps, they earn no extra payment for the higher risk patient.

 Another reason documentation is critical in a value-based world comes before the patient is even determined as qualifying for the higher risk adjustment payment.
-That’s because documentation of each condition, comorbidity, etc. using the appropriate HCC codes will determine each patients’ risk adjustment factor (RAF) and ultimately, whether or not they qualify for the higher payment.
+That’s because documentation of each condition, comorbidity, etc. using the appropriate codes for HCC coding will determine each patients’ risk adjustment factor (RAF) and ultimately, whether or not they qualify for the higher payment.
 Inaccurate HCC coding (which is done based on provider documentation) can result in millions of dollars in lost revenue.

 How Technology Can Support Better Documentation